-Protect Bolivar Flats
+Save Bolivar Flats Shorebird Sanctuary

 Update: January 2025

-We are in negotiations to purchase this property!
+Good news!
+Houston Audubon is under contract to purchase this property!
 Thanks to the public support we've received, the developer approached Houston Audubon with the opportunity to purchase it, which will allow us to protect this critical habitat.

 Some of the Birds Who Use Bolivar Flats